Mounatin Justice Spring Break - East Tennessee, March 7-15, 2008

 The poverty rate of people living within one mile of power plant waste facilities is twice as high as the national average.

-To stop the dirty impacts of coal, we must work to build a clean, just energy future that benefits and includes all of us—not just those that can afford it.
+To stop the dirty impacts of coal and fracking, we must work to build a clean, just energy future that benefits and includes all of us—not just those that can afford it.

 Burning coal

-Burning coal generates Carbon Monoxide, Sulfur Dioxide (cause of acid rain), Nitrogen oxide, lead, arsenic, mercury, and other heavy metals.
+Burning coal releases Sulfur Dioxide (cause of acid rain), Nitrogen oxide, lead, arsenic, mercury, and other heavy metals plus very fine particulates (less than 10 microns diameter) that, when inhaled, penetrate the linings of the lungs and enter the bloodstream, contributing to heart disease.

 Coal fired power plants use about 2.2 billion gallons of water per plant per year, enough water for a city of 250,000 people